 The Company recognizes and measures its leases in accordance with ASC 842, Leases.
 The Company is a lessee in several non-cancellable operating leases for office space.
 The Company determines if an arrangement is a lease, or contains a lease, at inception of a contract and when the terms of an existing contract are changed.
-The Company recognizes a lease liability and a right-of-use (ROU) asset at the commencement date of the lease.
+The Company recognizes a lease liability and a right-of-use ("ROU") asset at the commencement date of the lease.
 The Company will utilize the short-term lease expedient in avoiding balance sheet treatment for operating leases with a term of 12 months or less.
 The lease liability is initially and subsequently recognized based on the present value of its future lease payments.
-The discount rate is the implicit rate if it is readily determinable; otherwise the Company uses its incremental borrowing rate.
+The discount rate is the implicit rate if it is readily determinable; otherwise, the Company uses its incremental borrowing rate.
 The implicit rates of the Company's leases are not readily determinable and accordingly, the Company uses its incremental borrowing rate based on the information available at the commencement date for all leases.
 The Company's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms and in a similar economic environment.
 The ROU asset is subsequently measured throughout the lease term at the amount of the remeasured lease liability (i.e., present value of the remaining lease payments), plus unamortized initial direct costs, plus (minus) any prepaid (accrued) lease payments, less the unamortized balance of lease incentives received, and any impairment recognized.
+The Company elected the practical expedient and therefore does not separate lease components from non-lease components.